okfde/okfn.de/content/themen/informationsfreiheit.en.md

 color: "#382eff"
 ---

 Freedom of information (FOI) is the right of free access to official information.
-It is one of the most important fundamental rights in the knowledge society, which results from [Article 5 of the German Basic Law on Freedom of Opinion and Information (Grundgesetz zur Meinungs- und Informationsfreiheit)](https://www.gesetze-im-internet.de/gg/art_5.html).
+It is one of the most important fundamental rights in the knowledge society, which results from [Article 5 of the German Basic Law on Freedom of Opinion and Information Grundgesetz zur Meinungs- und Informationsfreiheit.

 <!--more-->